 Nose Hill Park, overlooking Calgary city.
 The elaborate stone circle was created with the guidance of the late ceremonial Elder Andy Black Water and is a significant and sacred site to all Indigenous peoples in and around Calgary.

 While the pandemic is daunting due to its indefinite timeline for recovery and the future remains foreseeable unknown, Lorelei is energized by the ability to apply the Pillars of Positive Peace in a very real, locally focused way.
 Positive Peace has never mattered more.

-As a Métis person, Lorelei is inspired by the systems thinking that the Pillars require.
-It fits naturally with her own Indigenous worldviews of interconnectedness.
 There is a deep realization occurring globally of what “we are in this together” truly means.
-For Lorelei, the interconnected web we live in has never been more profoundly apparent.
+For Lorelei, the interconnected web we live in is even more profoundly apparent.

 – Terry St. Amant, The Georgian Bay Métis Council of the Métis Nation of Ontario Web site